kaixxx/noScribe/README.md

 ## Download and Installation

-**Note: Since a power outage this morning in the SWITCHdrive data center, some people experience problems downloading noScribe (error message "Sorry for the short delay").
-We are investigating the issue.
-Please leave a short note here if you have this issue: https://github.com/kaixxx/noScribe/issues/171.
-Thanks!**

 **Current Version Number: 0.6** (see [changelog](CHANGELOG.md))
 > All releases are hosted on SWITCHdrive, a secure data sharing platform for Swiss universities.